dsti-labs/tropical-cyclones/README.md

 Please start the server while being in the folder "web_app":

-1. Use this command to start the server: `python manage.py runserver`
+Use this command to start the server: `python manage.py runserver`

-If you get a message telling you in the terminal that you need to migrate:

-2. Stop the server.

-3. `python manage.py makemigrations app`

-4. `python manage.py migrate`

-5. Relaunch the server: `python manage.py runserver`

-## Resources

-### Dataset

-- IBTrACS [dataset](https://www.ncei.noaa.gov/products/international-best-track-archive) from the National Centers for Environmental Information [(NOAA)](https://www.ncei.noaa.gov/)